Auvergne former administrative region

 - Vulcania, an educational amusement park developed in the Parc Naturel des Volcans d’Auvergne

-Auvergne is a country of water known as the Water Tower of France:
+Auvergne, a land of water known as the Water Tower of France

 - rivers Loire and Allier